networknext/next/docs/operator_guide_to_bare_metal_relays.md

 ps.
 If there was a REST API for datapacket, then you could create your own datapacket config tool in sellers/datapacket.go and set it up to automatically generate the datacenter map for you in `terraform/sellers/datapacket/generated.tf` instead of doing this step manually.

-## 3. Link seller to dev/prod relays terraform script
+## 3. Link the seller to dev/prod relays terraform script

 Now we need to link up the datapacket module so it's used by dev and prod relay terraform scripts.